 From the National Park Visitors center in Cruz Bay Solomon is a 40 minute hike.
 It is a small beach but well work the effort.

-The two options to access Honeymoon are to take the same trail to Solomon or take a dinghy from town.
+The options to access Honeymoon are to take the same trail to Solomon or take a dinghy from town.
+You may also take a golf cart ride from Caneel Bay Resort’s parking lot.
 There are concessions and and watersports equipment rentals.

 Caneel Bay Resort is currently closed and so to access the beach, visitors must hike from Honeymoon.